A Constructive Characterization of Optimal Bundling: Introduction

 \subsection{Related Literature}

-\textbf{Optimal Bundling:} The most closely related papers are \cite{ghili2023characterization} and \cite{yang2023nested}, which characterize optimal bundling through the upper envelope of marginal revenue curves.
-While both papers make significant advances, they focus on verifying when specific menu structures—pure bundling and nested bundling, respectively—emerge as optimal.
+\textbf{Optimal Bundling and Product Lines:} The most closely related papers are \cite{ghili2023characterization} and \cite{yang2023nested}, which characterize optimal bundling through the upper envelope of marginal revenue curves.
+While both papers make significant advances, they focus on verifying when specific menu structures---pure bundling and nested bundling, respectively---emerge as optimal.

 These papers employ two types of restrictions.
-First, they impose structural conditions on preferences: monotonicity (and monotonic differences) of valuations and quasi-concavity (and quasi-concave differences) of revenue curves, which translate to single-crossing (and single-crossing differences, see Proposition \ref{p11} in Appendix \ref{ae4}) properties of virtual value functions.
-Importantly, these conditions need only hold for restricted bundle classes—e.g., nested bundles in \cite{yang2023nested}—since each paper targets a particular menu structure.
+First, they impose structural conditions on preferences: monotonicity (and monotonic differences) of valuations and quasi-concavity (and quasi-concave differences) of revenue curves, which translate to single-crossing (and single-crossing differences) properties of virtual value functions.
+Importantly, these conditions need only hold for restricted bundle classes---e.g., nested bundles in \cite{yang2023nested}---since each paper targets a particular menu structure.
 Second, they require specific shapes for the upper envelope of marginal revenue curves. \cite{ghili2023characterization} shows pure bundling is optimal when the grand bundle's marginal revenue dominates all other non-empty bundles (equivalently, has the highest sold-alone quantity). \cite{yang2023nested} establishes that nested bundling emerges when the ``nesting condition'' ensures the upper envelope is generated by nested bundles.